vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 ## Unique changes I have made to my submission in an attempt to reach a (better/worse) score

 My initial challenge with this competition is familiarizing myself with Kaggle Competitions in general.
 This contest has a No Internet Clause wherein all models must be pre-downloaded and loaded in a single run.
-This spurred the thought process of using OpenCV library as it has a number of key point detectors and methods to use out of the box without having to download many models.
+This spurred the thought process of using the OpenCV library as it has a number of key point detectors and methods to use out of the box without having to download many models.
 This also lead me on to try and see what kind of a baseline score I could reach of my own accord.

+The image embeddings being generated from the baseline notebook are done using an AutoImageProcessor.
+In an attempt to get different embeddings, I use CLIP, however using it does not generate embeddings that are appropriate for the challenge.
+Reducing the number of matches significantly.
+However it is definitely possible to search for models that give better embeddings for that particular image

 My initial steps would be to replace the detect_keypoints functions by using the suggested traditional methods via OpenCV Python - ORB, SIFT, AKAZE.